 Action packed Advent

 The classic paper picture calendar is a lovely way to countdown the days till Christmas.
 As kids we used to use the same one for a few years in a row!
 But if you want a new one each year make sure it’s made from recycled paper.
 To avoid adding to plastic consumption invest in a re-useable calendar that you can bring out year after year.
 Choose from wooden houses or nativity sets, or fabric hanging calendars.
 Or make your own by using small bags tied or pegged up and fill them with sweets and treats.
 If you don’t want to encourage guzzling chocolate every morning, talk to your family about doing a month of advent activities like Christmas baking, a front room Christmas disco, or just a walk or drive around your local streets admiring the Christmas lights on the houses.
 The “reverse advent” is also lovely: each day instead of receiving a gift, make a box and place an item inside that will be needed and wanted by a local food bank or homeless shelter.
-An eco-Christmas allows kids to learn how good it feels to give as well as receive is a gift in itself.
+An eco-Christmas allows kids to learn that to give to others as well as receive is a gift in itself.

 Waste free wrapping